SandeepGhosh2019/codingassignment/README.md

 ## Setup
  Download the project in folder
  Open command prompt in the root folder
- Run command "mvn compile"
+ Run command "mvn install"

 ## Execution
  Modify the parameters in "Config.properties" file (if required) Open command prompt in the root folder
- Run command "mvn test"
+ Run command "mvn test -PRegression"

 ## Results